ankitects/anki-manual/src/editing.md

 change a field to be the new first field, enter "1".

 Alternatively you can also drag and drop the field names to re-order them.
-To do that, click the field, and drag it to the desired position.
+To do that, use your mouse or finger to drag the field to the desired position.
 An indicator will show you where the field will be moved to.

 Do not use 'Tags', 'Type', 'Deck', 'Card', or 'FrontSide' as field